Durjoy001/Data-Structure-and-Algorithms/Arrays/Quick Sort/README.md

      * Following are three cases:

      * Worst Case:
                  The worst case occurs when the partition process always picks greatest or smallest element as pivot.
 If we consider above partition strategy where   last element is always picked as pivot, the worst case would occur when the array is already sorted in increasing or decreasing order.
+The worst case happens when the selected pivot always divides the array such that one part has 0 elements and other part has n-1 elements.
                  Following is recurrence for worst case:

         T(n) = T(0) + T(n-1) + \theta(n)
         which is equivalent to